-Lock Haven recently held its 58th annual Natural Sciences Convocation on Friday, November 9 in Ulmer Hall Planetarium.
-The program, sponsored and arranged by the departments of biological sciences, chemistry, and geology and physics, celebrated the achievements of LHU science students.
+Lock Haven recently held its 59th annual Natural Sciences Convocation on Friday, Nov.
+8 in the Ulmer Hall Planetarium, on the campus of LHU.
+The program, sponsored and arranged by the departments of biological sciences, chemistry and geology and physics, celebrated the achievements of LHU science students.

 Questions About the Article?